 On the face of it, then, Ibn Ezra conforms to the tradition that the Torah gives meaning to life.
 However, the Law is now just one of God’s handiworks, and not necessarily the most important of them.
 Ibn Ezra clearly subscribes to the view then current among philosophers that the purpose and goal of human existence is to know God.
 This responsibility devolves upon each individual; it is not a communal project and, indeed, Ibn Ezra evinces no interest in the “ideal city”.
 However, he merely states this goal; he has no theory of the intellect, no refined or even coarse epistemology.
 He has in effect grossly devalued Torah study, but he has done this in a way that is not abrasive.
 (In fact, there is a long-standing controversy as to how much “Torah” Ibn Ezra himself knew.)
 This is a classic example of the way Ibn Ezra quietly if not elegantly insinuates radical views into the tradition.

-Ibn Ezra's thought has been located (or fitted) into three traditions.
+Ibn Ezra’s thought has been located (or fitted) into three traditions.
 Many medieval philosophers, and opponents of philosophy as well, sensed a commonality of purpose as well as the sharing of basic doctrines between Ibn Ezra and Maimonides.
 Joint allegiance to Maimonides and Ibn Ezra was particularly strong in the fourteenth century.
-The principle vehicle for this trend of thought was the supercommentary to Ibn Ezra, which number a few dozen.
+The principal vehicle for this trend of thought was the supercommentaries to Ibn Ezra, which number a few dozen.
 These authors were particularly impressed by the willingness of both sages to appeal to sources beyond the traditional rabbinic corpus in order to understand the biblical narratives and commandments.
-Rationality (in the sense of seeking a ratio for Judaism, its beliefs and precepts) bonded Ibn Ezra and Maimonides, blurring the differences between the two, even on such basic questions as the legitimacy of astrology.
+Rationality (in the sense of seeking rationales for Judaism, its beliefs and precepts) bonded Ibn Ezra and Maimonides, blurring the differences between the two, most notably on the important question of the legitimacy of astrology.